 What’s important is that any alterations and renovations have an impact on the replacement value, so homeowners should check their coverage limits from time to time to ensure that they meet the 80% rule.

 Find your best home insurance offer

 Once you figure out how much homeowners’ insurance you need, it’s time to find the price you want.
-Shopping around is easier than ever with Gabi as you can compare rates online without leaving your couch.
-At a minimum, we recommend exploring rates once per year before your renewal.
-However, if you’re hit with an unexpected increase or you’re thinking of adding an endorsement, these are great times to shop too.
-Better deals are out there, and you can use Gabi’s home insurance calculator and quoting tool to compare dozens of home insurance providers side-by-side.
+Shopping around is easier than ever with Gabi as you can compare homeowners insurance rates from a wide variety of insurers online, all in one place.
+Explore the market once per year before your renewal to make sure you are not overpaying.
+Better deals are out there, and you can use Gabi’s free home insurance calculator and quoting tool to compare dozens of homeowners insurance quotes from different insurance providers side-by-side.